mirukana/lunafind/README.md

 - Sort by specific key, ascending or descending the- Max number of posts

-- Update the damn docstrings
-  - Adapt krip manpages or use docstrings to generate stuff
+- Generate docs and manpages with Sphinx

 - Thumbnail script